wpsharks/wp-php-rv/README.md

 ### Can I Test for Required PHP Extensions Too?

 Yes, `$GLOBALS['wp_php_rv']` can be either a string with a required version, or an array with both a required version and a nested array of required PHP extensions.
 The easiest way to show how this works is by example (as seen below).
-Note that your array of required PHP extensions must be compatible with PHP\'s [`extension_loaded()`](http://php.net/manual/en/function.extension-loaded.php) function.
+Note that your array of required PHP extensions must be compatible with PHP's [`extension_loaded()`](http://php.net/manual/en/function.extension-loaded.php) function.

 ```
 <?php